 We are also subject to laws and regulations that vary among the states.
-A majority of states have enacted legislation establishing licensing requirements to conduct consumer-financing activities.
+A majority of states have enacted legislation establishing licensing requirements to conduct consumer financing activities.
 We are also periodically subject to state audits and inquiries, which monitor our compliance with consumer and other regulations.

 State rules and regulations generally include requirements as to the form and content of finance contracts and limitations on the maximum rate of consumer finance charges, including interest rate.
-In periods of high interest rates, interest rate limitations could have an adverse effect on our operations if we are unable to pass on our increased costs to our customers or dealers.
+In periods of high interest rates, interest rate limitations could have an adverse effect on our operations if we are unable to pass on increased costs to our customers or dealers.
 State rules and regulations also restrict collection practices and creditor's rights regarding our consumer accounts.

 In addition, many states are focusing on consumer privacy and data protection as areas warranting consumer protection.
 Some states have passed complex legislation dealing with consumer privacy and data protection, which impacts companies such as AHFC.
-Under certain of these laws, including the California Consumer Privacy Act, we must disclose to consumers our privacy policy and practices, including those policies relating to the sharing of consumers' non-public personal information with third parties.
+For example, the California Consumer Privacy Act, as amended by the California Privacy Rights Act, establishes certain transparency rules and creates certain data privacy rights for users, including limitations on our use of certain sensitive personal information and more ability for users to control the purposes for which their data is shared with third parties.
 These regulations also require us to ensure that our systems are designed to protect the confidentiality of consumers' nonpublic personal information.
-In addition, in some jurisdictions, these laws and regulations provide a private right of action that would allow customers to bring suit directly against us for mishandling their data for certain violations of these laws and regulations.
+In addition, in some jurisdictions, these laws and regulations provide for civil penalties and violations and create a private right of action for security breaches that could lead to consumer class actions and other litigation against the Company.